 Climb Kilimanjaro: Arrive 7-9 days prior to climb to the 'roof of Africa', Kilimanjaro.
 A range of trekking routes are available.
-For further details contact us or visit https://www.absoluteafrica.com/Climb-Kilimanjaro-with-Absolute-Africa
+For further details contact us or visit www.absoluteafrica.com/kilimanjaro.lasso

 Beach Stays on the Kenyan Coast: Arrive a few days early to unwind on the white beaches of the Kenyan coast.
-From \$22 pppn in simple beach tree huts.
+Prices from U\$22 pppn for stays in simple beach tree huts.
 Please contact us for further details.